Festivals & Projects

 Mass Cultural Council is dedicated to creating a workplace, programs, and services that welcome, respect, and value people of all races, color, age, sex, ethnicity, sexual orientation, gender identity, religions, creeds, ancestry, national origin, disability and veteran status, and does not discriminate on the basis of these attributes.
 We strive to reflect diversity in all activities, programs and services by removing any barriers to accessibility.

 Mass Cultural Council is happy to offer alternative formats, auxiliary aids, and services necessary so that any individual can participate in Mass Cultural Council’s programs and services.
 Contact staff for help.
-To facilitate your request in a timely manner, please contact us at least two weeks before any Mass Cultural Council event or grant deadline.
+To facilitate your request in a timely manner, please contact us at least three weeks before any Mass Cultural Council event or grant deadline.
 Please read the full Access Policy for more information.

 An applicant may request reconsideration of a Mass Cultural Council decision on their application if the applicant can demonstrate that the Mass Cultural Council failed to follow published application and review procedures.
 Dissatisfaction with the results of a review does not constitute grounds for reconsideration.